Nyiko-Shabangu/NLP-Food/Readme.md

 ## Features

-- **Add to Order:** Add South African food items and quantities to your order.
+- **Add to Order:** Add South African and Durban food items and quantities to your order.
 - **Remove from Order:** Remove items from your current order.
 - **Complete Order:** Finalize your order, save it to the database, and receive an order ID and total price.
 - **Track Order:** Check the status of your order using the order ID.